 Your MediaWiki wiki can be hacked due to compromised FTP credentials, an insecure web host, a vulnerable extension, a weak password, or an outdated MediaWiki installation..
 When a MediaWiki wiki is hacked, the hack is used to insert malicious code that performs one or more harmful activities.
 Hacks can have a serious impact on the traffic that your wiki receives.
 A hack that distributes malware can cause the wiki to be blocked from visitors and a hack that inserts spam can cause the wiki's search rankings to drop or cause the wiki to be removed from Google's search engine.
 If your MediaWiki wiki has been hacked we can clean it up for you, attempt to determine how the wiki got hacked, and help you to secure it against a future hack.
 Hiring us will ultimately save you time and money over doing it yourself or hiring someone who doesn't know what they really should be doing (which seems to be pretty common based on the number of times we are brought in to clean up after a hack has returned).

-Please feel free to contact us to receive a free consultation on how to best deal with your hacking issue.
+Please feel free to contact us to receive a free consultation on how you can best deal with your hacking issue.
 If you are not sure if your wiki is hacked, we can perform a free check to confirm for you if your wiki is in fact hacked.

-Some of the most prevalent activities preformed by the malicious code are inserting hidden spam links in the wiki's pages, creating spam pages, redirecting visitors to another website (check if a web page is redirecting when accessed from Google), and attempting to install malware on the computers of visitors to the wiki.
+Some of the most prevalent activities preformed by the malicious code are inserting hidden spam links in the wiki's pages, creating spam pages, redirecting visitors to another website, and attempting to install malware on the computers of visitors to the wiki.